-Future congestion for the Study Period was determined from a MAPS simulation using a base case developed with the ESPWG.
+Future congestion for the Study Period was determined from a MAPS software simulation using a base case developed with the Electric System Planning Working Group.
 As reported in the "Historic Congestion" section above, congestion is reported as Demand\$ Congestion.
-MAPS simulations are highly dependent upon many long-term assumptions, each of which affects the study results.
-The MAPS model utilizes input assumptions listed in Appendix C.
+MAPS software simulations are highly dependent upon many long-term assumptions, each of which affects the study results.
+The MAPS software model utilizes input assumptions listed in Appendix C.

-When comparing historic congestion costs to projected congestion costs, it is important to note that there are significant differences in assumptions used by CROS and MAPS.
-MAPS, unlike CROS, did not simulate the following: (a) virtual bidding; (b) transmission outages; (c) price-capped load; (d) generation and demand bid price; (e) Bid Production Cost Guarantee (BPCG) payments; and (f) co-optimization with ancillary services.
+When comparing historic congestion costs to projected congestion costs, it is important to note that there are significant differences in assumptions used by CROS software and MAPS software.
+MAPS software, unlike CROS software, did not simulate the following: (a) virtual bidding; (b) transmission outages; (c) price-capped load; (d) generation and demand bid price; (e) Bid Production Cost Guarantee payments; and (f) co-optimization with ancillary services.
 As in prior CARIS cycles, the projected congestion is below historic levels due to the factors cited.
 Such factors could also lead to lower projections of production cost savings attributable to new infrastructure (e.g., transmission, generation, energy efficiency, demand response) constructed to address system congestion.